Aalwattar/GA/README.md

 - Mutation Algorithm = rotational mutation

 - Population size = the number of tasks in the population
-- Number of Generations = 2x the number of tasks in the population
+- Number of Generations = 150

 - Selection Algorithm = Tournament selection
 - Replacement Algorithm = Replace All